Russian attacks on civilians in the Russo-Ukrainian war (2022–present): February 2025 Poltava missile strike

-10 June 2025 maternity ward and residential buildings drone strikes

-On 10 June 2025, Russian drones struck medical facilities, including a maternity ward, as well as residential buildings, with officials saying the attacks resulted in two people dying and 13 being injured.
+On 1 February 2025, Russia struck a residential building in Poltava, which emergency services said killed 14 people, including two children.

+July 2026 drone strike

+On 30 July 2026, Poltava's regional head Vitalii Diakivnych said that one person had been killed in a drone attack.

 Rivne missile strikes

 On 14 March 2022, Russian troops carried out two airstrikes against the Rivnenska TV Tower, as a result of which 21 people were killed and 9 were injured.
 Rockets hit the television tower and administrative buildings nearby.
 On 25 June, a rocket attack was carried out on civilian infrastructure in the city of Sarny.
 At least four people were killed and seven others were injured.
-On the morning of 22 October 2022, Russian troops launched a missile attack on energy infrastructure, as a result of the attack, electric substations were damaged.
+On the morning of 22 October 2022, Russian troops launched a missile attack on energy infrastructure; as a result of the attack, electric substations were damaged.
 There were no casualties.